Shahab2142/AutoDifferentiation_DualNumbers/docs/docs/source/modules.rst

 dual_autodiff.dual Module
 -------------------------

 The `dual_autodiff.dual` module provides the core `Dual` class, which implements dual number arithmetic and supports mathematical functions for automatic differentiation.
+It also includes the `differentiate` utility function for easy derivative computation.

 Features of dual_autodiff.dual
 ------------------------------